Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-saltstone-smashers/chapter-5.md

 Alix walked up to the first stone.
 A hole in the center betrayed that it _had_ stored something inside, but it was gone now.
 He rotated the object in his paws, several times, until he was satisfied.

 He removed the energy from his brain and pushed it into his paws instead.
+At that moment, he was a very dumb but very strong fox.
 Then he struck the stone at a precise location.

 It fell apart into two perfectly equal parts.